9 Essential Investing Tips for Young Investors

 5. Start with Low-Cost Investment Vehicles

-Low-cost investments like index funds and Exchange-Traded Funds (ETFs) are simple to invest in and allow you to gain broad exposure in the market.
-These funds offer lower fees compared to actively managed funds because they are passively managed.
+One of the smartest investing tips for young investors is to start with low-cost investment vehicles such as index funds and Exchange-Traded Funds (ETFs).
+These options are simple to invest in and offer broad market exposure, while maintaining significantly lower fees compared to actively managed funds because they are passively managed.

 High fees can reduce your returns over time, especially if the compounding isn’t adequate to account for this expense.